voormedia/jsonit/README.md

 ## Project status

-Jsonit is currently under active development and not yet released as gem.
+Jsonit is currently under active development.

 ## LICENSE

 Json is Copyright (c) 2011 Klaas Speller and Voormedia and distributed under the MIT license.
-See the COPYING file for more info.
+See the LICENCE file for more info.